 He draws on his extensive experience in managing complex transactions and projects in a variety of sectors, advising clients on strategic issues and ensuring the proper governance of commercial transactions.
 Drawing on his client-side experience as a corporate lawyer, Lévy has participated in the acquisition and sale of renewable energy assets in North America and Europe, negotiated key partnership agreements and overseen the legal aspects of various real estate, infrastructure and renewable energy projects.

-An informal moment to chat with other participants and make new contacts before continuing the activities.
+An informal moment to exchange ideas with other participants and make new contacts, while getting a breath of fresh air.

 Technological advances, falling costs and soaring demand for clean electricity are creating the conditions for accelerated deployment.
 Residential, commercial, industrial, community - solar power is present in every segment, raising as many opportunities as questions.
 How can this decentralized, intermittent production be integrated into the Hydro-Québec grid?
 What business models are emerging?
 What role can Québec players play in a value chain still largely dominated by foreign suppliers?